 In February 2016, the FASB issued ASU 2016-02, Leases (ASC 842), which requires lessees to recognize a right-of-use asset and lease liability for all leases with terms of more than 12 months.
 Recognition, measurement and presentation of expenses will depend on classification as finance or operating lease.
 ASU 2016-02 will be effective for fiscal years beginning after December 15, 2020.
 On April 8, 2020, the FASB, pursuant to ASU 2020-05, voted to defer the effective date for ASC 842 for one year.
-For private companies, the leasing standard will be effective for fiscal years beginning after December 15, 2022.
+For private companies, the leasing standard will be effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
 Early adoption is permitted.